 Surprisingly, though, I read somewhere that there are more new businesses opening up in Grimsby than anywhere else in the country.
 Although I’m not sure whether these figures are supposed to include betting shops and massage parlours.

 Blundell Park, home of the mighty (have I said that already), Grimsby Town FC, is one of the few bits of character left in the area that hasn’t been turned into flats.
-Sadly the plans are to pluck them from their home for over a hundred years and move them to a new concrete dustbowl on some anonymous industrial estate out of town.
+Sadly there were plans to pluck them from their home for over a hundred years and move them to a new concrete dustbowl on some anonymous industrial estate out of town.
+Hopefully, under new owners, that ain’t happening now.

 In 2010 further ignominy was heaped on the mighty Grimsby Town when, after 117 years, they were relegated into non-league football.
 To rub further salt into the wound (you can get your condiments out again), local ex-fishing rivals Hull City got promoted to the Premier League around the same time.

-After three play-off appearances the mighty Grimsby Town FC finally made it back into the football league last year.
+After three play-off appearances the mighty Grimsby Town FC finally made it back into the football league.
 So, at least Graham lived to see that.
 He obviously had a soft spot for them.

 I come from Grimsby and I may sound as if I’m being overly critical of the place, but it’s only because I care for its wellbeing.
 Indeed, I do get quite defensive when its name is used for comedic effect (Sacha Baron Cohen take note).
 It’s a little bit like having an incontinent granny.
 You can snigger at the odd fart that sneaks out, but you’d get feckin’ cross if a stranger took the piss.